 Your credit score is simply a list of information about you that banks and other lenders use to judge your suitability for financial products, from loans to mortgages and hire purchase agreements.
 While much of this information is as simple as your date of birth, past addresses and whether you’re on the electoral register, it also contains your financial footprint: how much you currently owe in total; any bad marks against your financial record or any missed payments in the past.
 Remember also that there’s no universal score, and different lenders will put greater emphasis on different areas of your score when they perform a credit check.
 For example, some creditors will mark you down if you regularly use a lot of your available credit, whereas others will consider missed payments to be the most important aspect of your score.

 How do I check my credit score?

 Rebuilding a low score can take time, but it’s important to remember that any score can be fixed and that you can often do simple things to give it a boost.
-The first thing that you need to do is to check your credit score with each of the three main credit agencies: Experian, Equifax and Call Credit, to see what it is.
+The first thing that you need to do is to check your credit score with each of the four main credit agencies: Experian, Equifax, Crediva and TransUnion (previously named Call Credit), to see what it is.
 You may never have done this before, or you may have only checked with one or two of them, but it’s important to have the full picture so you can see what needs to be done.
 You also don’t know which of the three agencies potential lenders will use to get the heads up on your finances, so you need to be in a strong position with all of them to be in the clear.